expectedtodie/expectedtodie/_posts/2022-06-19-expectedtodie-part5.md

 ---

-Coming next in the series: “Radical life changes”.
+Check out Part 6 in the series: [Radical life changes](https://expectedtodie.com/expectedtodie-part6).

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.